 The R2HC programme aims to improve health outcomes by strengthening the evidence base for public health interventions in humanitarian crises.

 FUNDING ALERT: apply to conduct research exploring public health practice in humanitarian crises.
-The R2HC 4th Call for Proposals will open on 1 June.
+The R2HC 4th Call for Proposals is OPEN.
 Join the webinar on 2 June for more info.

 R2HC-funded research by the London School of Hygiene & Tropical Medicine highlights how an increase in Ebola treatment beds prevented 57,000 Ebola cases and 40,000 deaths in Sierra Leone, but calculates that introducing beds just one month earlier may have halved the outbreak.